isaacfungg/obsidian/2024w notes/CPSC 213/1e - Lecture.md

 - **Buffer Overflow**: A critical security vulnerability that occurs when more data is written to a buffer than it can hold, leading to adjacent memory locations being overwritten.
 This can be exploited to execute arbitrary code.
     - **Example**: A program that copies user input into a smaller buffer without checking the size can be vulnerable.

+#### Stack Frame Layout
+Order of storage
+• Decided by the compiler
+• Based on order convenient for stack creation
+• Static offset to any member from its base
+• Convention needed for interoperability